The application deadline for 2018/19 has now passed.

 The following items must be submitted in support of your application:

-- Transcripts: Please upload scanned legible copies of your transcripts for the application review.
-If your application is recommended for admission to the program, you MUST provide an original transcript(s) of academic work completed to date at all post-secondary institutions attended, sent directly from the issuing institution(s).
+- Transcripts: Please upload scanned legible copies of your transcripts as attachments with your application.
+Transcripts must show a breakdown of grades achieved in all courses studied.
+If your application is recommended for admission to the program, you MUST provide original (hard copy) transcript(s) of academic work completed to date at ALL post-secondary institutions attended, sent directly from the issuing institution(s).
 If the final transcript does not show that a completed degree has been conferred, an official copy of your diploma is also required.
 Please note, non-English transcripts must be translated and notarized.
-As well, material sent to support an application cannot be returned.
+Documents sent to support an application cannot be returned.

 Hints for scanning your transcripts